pfalcon/pycopy/docs/library/uio.rst

 modern OSes, and even many RTOSes and filesystem drivers already perform buffering on their side.
 Adding another layer of buffering is counter- productive (an issue known as "bufferbloat") and takes precious memory.
-Note that there still cases where buffering may be useful, so we may introduce optional buffering support at a later time.
+Note that there are still cases where buffering may be useful, so we may introduce optional buffering support at a later time.

 But in CPython, another important dichotomy is tied with "bufferedness" - it's whether a stream may incur short read/writes or not.
 A short read is when a user asks e.g. 10 bytes from a stream, but gets less, similarly for writes.
-In CPython, unbuffered streams are automatically short operation susceptible, while buffered are guarantee against them.
+In CPython, unbuffered streams are automatically short operation susceptible, while buffered are guaranteed against them.
 The no short read/writes is an important trait, as it allows to develop more concise and efficient programs - something which is highly desirable for MicroPython.
 So, while MicroPython doesn't support buffered streams,